100 Horses. Let’s Ride.

 Fall Cattle Round-up

-Late in the summer we head out onto over 16,000 acres of forested land to find and round up the cattle before the snow flies.
-The first part of the week is spent in the arena, honing each rider’s skills on working cattle.
-Once everyone is ready to go, we head out into the National Forest to search out, round up and drive in the cattle.
+Late in the summer, we head out onto over 16,000 acres of forested land to round up the cattle before the snow flies.
+The first part of the week is spent in the arena, honing each rider’s cattle working skills.
+Once everyone is ready to go, we head out into the National Forest to search out, round up, and drive in the cattle.
 This week is for those interested in an intensive, independent riding experience and a lot of time in the saddle.

 Kids, Tweens & Teens

 Just like the adults, the Buckaroos ride the same horse all week, developing a loving, trusting relationship.
-Our Kid’s Wranglers get the youngsters started in the arena, but soon move out on the trail.
-Kid’s rides are available daily.
-However, family rides are a popular option, and we encourage families to spend time together on the trail.
-In addition to riding, kids have the opportunity to learn how to groom and care for their horses.
+Our kids’ wranglers get the youngsters started in the arena, but soon move out on the trail with kids’ rides available daily.
+Alternatively, families have the option to ride together, and we always enjoy seeing families spending time together on the trail.
+In addition to riding, kids have the opportunity to learn how to groom and care for their horses under the careful supervision of their wranglers.

-The tweens and teens have exclusive rides for their age groups, and all age groups are always welcome to join their parents for rides.
-Not only do we offer adventurous and exciting trails for these young adults, but the program is designed to help them bond with each other and make new friends.
+The tweens and teens have exclusive rides for their age groups and, like the little buckaroos, are always welcome to join their parents for rides.
+Not only do we offer adventurous and exciting trails for these young adults, but the program is designed to help them bond with each other and cultivate new friendships.

-All the kid programs provides age-appropriate instruction for those who really want to expand their riding skills while at Vista Verde.
+All the kid programs provide age-appropriate instruction for those who truly want to expand their riding skills while at Vista Verde.

 Safety

-All of us at the ranch consider safety as one of our most important responsibilities to our guest, staff, and animals.
-As a general rule, horses can safely carry loads of up to 20% of their body weight including rider, saddle and tack.
-Given that, we pay attention to the rider’s weight when it comes to horseback riding and we do have a 250 pound weight limit for horseback riding at Vista Verde.
-Having said that our wranglers consider several factors in determining whether or not an individual is too heavy or too big to ride, including: rider’s physical fitness, riding experience and ability, size of the horse, type of terrain, speed of ride, and other factors.
-We will exercise discretion when addressing these issues and reserve the right to prohibit riding or restrict riding to level terrain, or walk-only rides.
+All of us at the ranch consider safety to be one of the most important responsibilities to our guests, staff, and animals.
+As a general rule, horses can safely carry loads of up to 20% of their body weight, including rider, saddle, and tack.
+With that in mind, we do pay attention to the rider’s weight and adhere to a 250-pound weight limit for horseback riding at Vista Verde.
+Having said that, our wranglers consider several factors in determining whether or not an individual is too heavy or too big to ride, including: rider’s physical fitness, riding experience and ability, size of the horse, type of terrain, speed of ride, and other factors.
+We will exercise discretion when addressing these issues and reserve the right to prohibit riding, or restrict riding to level terrain or walk-only rides.
 Please do not hesitate to contact us to privately discuss specific circumstances.

-Also, in order to ride you must be able to mount and dismount independently.
+Additionally, in order to ride, you must be able to mount and dismount independently.
 We do provide mounting blocks to help our guests and the horses for a more graceful and pleasant mounting experience!

 Our Horses